wisconsinCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Sealing and Expunging Criminal Records in Wisconsin

-According to the Wisconsin Public Records Law, the records can be inspected or viewed by members of the public, including landlords and potential employers.
-As a result, a record holder’s access to jobs, accommodation, and public assistance may be limited.
+According to the Wisconsin Public Records Law, members of the public may access public criminal records, including landlords and potential employers.
+However, having a criminal record may affect the holder’s access to jobs, accommodation, and public assistance.
 As such, many convicted persons opt to conceal criminal records by sealing or expunging them.

 Wisconsin Courts have the authority to seal or expunge criminal records in the state.
 According to the Wisconsin Revised Statutes, expunging or sealing a criminal record protects the file from public view by deleting the entire case file or making the document confidential.
 Although other conditions apply, expungements are only available to individuals that have been convicted for committing crimes.